-The main focus of this course is on data mining and its applications on the Web.
-More specifically, we will cover a broad range of web and data mining algorithms and techniques, presented through their use in web-based applications, such as recommender systems, social network mining, web search, opinion mining and sentiment analysis, etc. The lectures will revolve around the fundamental concepts of the areas covered as well as case studies, providing the students the opportunity to gain deep understanding and be able to apply them in real-life scenarios.
-This will be achieved through multiple in-class and homework assignments that will be required throughout the class.
+The main focus of this course is on data mining and machine learning algorithms and applications for large amounts of data.
+We will cover a broad range of data analytics, data and Web mining and machine learning algorithms and techniques, presented through their use in applications such as recommender systems, social network analysis, web search, opinion mining and sentiment analysis, etc. The lectures will revolve around the fundamental concepts of the areas covered as well as case studies, providing the students the opportunity to gain deep understanding and be able to apply them in real-life scenarios.
+This will be achieved through multiple inclass and homework assignments that will be required throughout the class.
 Some data analytics and data mining tools will be used for demonstration purposes, however mastering specific tools is not the primary objective of the lectures.
 Instead, the students will be able to gain hands-on experience on such technologies via the group-based term project, where they will be expected to build a prototype web mining application, and to enhance their professional engineering skills including teamwork, technical leadership, and effective communication skills (both written and verbal).